arr-ai/arrai/docs/slicing.md

 # Slicing

-Most sets in arrai can be sliced with the slice expression.

-The slicing expression can be used by putting the expression as an argument to a call.

-The syntax of the slicing expression is as follows:
+Functions (which includes strings, arrays, etc.) can be called using slice syntax, The syntax is as follows:

 ```text
 someSet(optionalLowerBoundExpr;optionalUpperBoundExpr;optionalStepSizeExpr)